Josh Shapiro: Campaigns for Pennsylvania Attorney General

-Tenure
+Pennsylvania attorney general

+On May 7, 2019, the Wikipedia Community flagged edits made to this page, saying they may "rely excessively on sources too closely associated with the subject" and could have been written in return for payment, both of which violate Wikipedia's terms of use.
+Edits were made by the digital communications director in the Attorney General's office.
+Shapiro's spokesperson said: "The digital work is a core function of the digital director's job.
+We stand by it.
+Every day our job is to promote the work of Josh Shapiro and this office.
+A Wikipedia page is a bio, similar to that which would be on a government website."

 In 2017, Shapiro announced the roundup of a "Million Dollar Heroin Ring" under "Operation Outfoxed" in Luzerne County.
-All the charges in Operation Outfoxed were dismissed after allegations that Shapiro had mishandled the sealing of wiretapped recordings.
+One of those arrested was Maura Kathio, previously charged in a major bath salts case in 2016.
+Kathio's Father, Inayat, was a Pakistani diplomat and significant Pennsylvania Democratic Committee donor who co-chaired then presidential candidate Joe Biden's Scranton fundraiser.
+All the charges in Operation Outfoxed were abruptly dismissed after allegations that Shapiro had mishandled the sealing of wiretapped recordings.

-Shapiro joined several other state attorneys general in opposing President Donald Trump's travel ban, and also sued Trump and the Roman Catholic organization Little Sisters of the Poor to block the implementation of a rule that would have made it easier for employers to deny health insurance coverage of contraceptives.
-He also joined a lawsuit against ITT Technical Institute, a for-profit educational institute, that resulted in a $168 million settlement (with about $5 million of that settlement going to Pennsylvania students).
-In 2018, he reached an agreement with federal officials to prevent the distribution of blueprints for 3D printed firearms.
-In 2019, he came out in support of the legalization of marijuana for recreational use by adults, joining Governor Tom Wolf and other leading Pennsylvania Democrats.
+In 2018, Shapiro offered former Bedford County district attorney William Higgins a plea deal for corruption charges.
+Higgins pleaded guilty to soliciting sexual favors from accused criminals in exchange for lenient sentencing recommendations.
+The plea deal guaranteed no prison time.
+Higgins had initially faced a maximum prison sentence of 62 years.

-Before Shapiro took office in 2016, the Pennsylvania Attorney's General office launched an investigation of allegations of sexual abuse perpetrated by members of the Catholic Church.
-Shapiro chose to move forward with the investigation, and, in August 2018, released the results of an extensive grand jury report.
-The report alleged the sexual abuse of more than 1,000 children at the hands of over 300 priests.
-It prompted similar investigations in other states into the Catholic Church, such as an inquiry launched by then-Missouri Attorney General Josh Hawley.
+Long before Shapiro took office in 2016, the Pennsylvania attorney general's office launched an investigation of allegations of sexual abuse by members of the Catholic Church.
+Shapiro inherited the investigation, and in August 2018 released the results of an extensive grand jury report.
+The report alleged the sexual abuse of more than 1,000 children by over 300 priests.
+It prompted similar investigations into the Catholic Church in other states, such as an inquiry launched by then-Missouri attorney general Josh Hawley.

-In January 2018, Centre County District Attorney Bernard Cantorna referred the case of the death of Tim Piazza, a Penn State student who was hazed, to Shapiro, because Cantorna had previously served as a criminal defense attorney for one of the defendants.
-Multiple defendants pleaded guilty.
+In January 2018, Centre County district attorney Bernard Cantorna referred the case of the death of Tim Piazza, a Penn State student who was hazed, to Shapiro, because Cantorna had previously served as a criminal defense attorney for one of the defendants.
+Multiple defendants were given plea bargains.